Matador Docs

 }

-Allow a specific service provider to charge a fixed fee once per month.
+Allow a specific service provider to charge a fixed fee once until the policy is reset or replaced.

 permission Subscription -> 1.0.0 {